ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Introduction

 \section{Introduction}

-\emph{Machine programming} (MP) is concerned with the automation of software (and hardware) development~\cite{gottschlich:2018:mapl}.
+According to some studies, upwards of 50\% of software development time is spent debugging~\cite{Britton:2012:reversibledebugging}.
+Therefore, even a minor reduction of debugging time could result in large software development savings, while simultaneously improving programmer productivity~\cite{gottschlich:pact:2012, gottschlich:2013:pact}. \emph{Machine programming} (MP), which is concerned with the automation of software (and hardware) development~\cite{gottschlich:2018:mapl}, has been shown as one technique to reduce software debugging time~\cite{alam:2019:neurips, dinella:2020:hoppity, goues:2019:cacm, gupta:2020:neurips}.
 Recently, there has been a flurry of research in MP due to advances in machine learning, formal methods, data availability, and computing efficiency, amongst other things~\cite{cen:2020:mapl, dinella:2020:hoppity, elboher:2020:cav, luan:2019:oopsla, odena:2020:iclr, ratner:2019:mlsys, Yasunaga:2020:ICML, ye:2020:misim}.
-In general, MP systems aim to improve programmer productivity as well as the quality of the software they produce.
-Some examples of recent MP tools are code recommendation systems~\cite{luan:2019:oopsla}, automatic bug detection systems~\cite{dinella:2020:hoppity}, automatic generation of performance regression tests~\cite{alam:2019:neurips}, and automatic completion of program constructs in integrated development environments (IDEs)~\cite{gao:2020:OOPSLA, Svyatkovskiy:2019:KDD}.
+In general, MP systems aim to improve programmer productivity and various quality characteristics of software, such as performance or security.
+Some examples of recent MP tools are automatic code generators~\cite{becker:2021:evosoft, kamil:2016:pldi, mandal:mlsys:2021}, assembly to IR translators~\cite{hasabnis:2016:eissec, hasabnis:2016:lisc}, code recommendation and similarity systems~\cite{luan:2019:oopsla, ye:2020:misim}, automated bug detection systems~\cite{dinella:2020:hoppity}, static and dynamic learned optimizations~\cite{cen:2020:mapl, patabandi:2021:maps}, performance regression test generation~\cite{alam:2019:neurips}, and automatic completion of program constructs for integrated development environments (IDEs)~\cite{gao:2020:OOPSLA, Svyatkovskiy:2019:KDD}.